pgEspiritu/Static-Webpage-Using-Amazon-S3.md/README.md

 ## ☁️ Step 2: Upload It to an S3 Bucket

-# 🌐 Host `faq.html` as a Static Website on AWS S3

-## 🪜 Step-by-Step Instructions

----

 ### 1. Sign in to the AWS Console
 - Visit: [https://console.aws.amazon.com/](https://console.aws.amazon.com/)
 - Log in with your AWS account.